wongbenjamin25/cryptominingsimulation/README.md

 	•	--difficulty: Mining difficulty (number of leading zeros in hash)
 	•	--block-interval: Target average time between blocks (in seconds)

-	3. Observe the output to see how blocks are mined, propagated, and forks resolved.

 Learning Outcomes
 	•	Gained practical understanding of how mining and consensus work in a blockchain.
 	•	Learned to simulate distributed systems with asynchronous behavior.